Bible verses about Eagles Wings

 During the tribulation Jerusalem will be overrun with armies.
 The only way for people to survive is not to run away but to “wait” in Mount Zion in Jerusalem.
 They are “waiting” for the Messiah to save them from the armies.

 Second is the use of “they shall mount up with wings as eagles”.
-Again, this bible verse may hold some personal meaning, but “eagles wings” is used in scripture to indicate God’s supernatural help given to the Israelites in time of flight.
+Again, this bible verse may hold some personal meaning, but “eagles wings” is used in scripture to indicate God’s supernatural help given to the Israelites in time of flight from their enemies.
 It was applied to Israel’s exodus out of Egypt.

 Exo 19:4 Ye have seen what I did unto the Egyptians, and how I bare you on eagles’ wings, and brought you unto myself.